beforebeta/keensmb/API.rst

                 not be imported. `destination-field-name` may not be used more than once.

 	``skip_first_row``
-		"yes" means first row of file should be skipped because it contains column names and not data. "no" or any other value means there is no header and import should include first row.
+		"true" means first row of file should be skipped because it contains column names and not data. "false" or any other value means there is no header and import should include first row.